At the start of the boundary review, the Representation Commission meets to agree on the proposed boundaries that will go out for public consultation.

 - existing electorate boundaries

-- community of interest – including tribal affiliations for Māori electorates
+- communities of interest – including iwi affiliations in Māori electorates

-- projected variations in electoral populations – particularly large regional changes expected within five years.
+- projected variations in electoral populations over the next five years.